 - If you refinance federal student loans, you’ll lose access to the coronavirus payment suspension period and any potential forgiveness from the Biden administration.

 - Refinancing federal student loans causes you to lose other federal benefits, including access to other forgiveness programs and income-driven repayment plans.

 - You typically need a high credit score and income to qualify for the best rates, so there’s no guarantee that you’ll get a better arrangement than what you have now.

 The bottom line

-While federal student loans continue to have loan payments suspended, collections stopped and interest waived, many private student loan lenders are also providing options.
+While federal student loans continue to have loan payments suspended, collections stopped and interest waived during the pandemic, many private student loan lenders are also providing options.
 If you are experiencing economic or other hardship due to the coronavirus crisis, know that you do have options.

-Reach out to your student loan lender or servicer to see what options are available to you.
+The first step is reaching out to your student loan lender or servicer to see what options are available to you.

 And remember, even if you can take advantage of a forbearance program, it usually doesn’t make sense unless you need to.
 Going into forbearance will extend the length of your loan, and it may cause you to pay additional interest over the course of your loan.